Free Educational Webinar: Tuesday, April 4th @6:45pm

 To determine if you are a candidate, call our office to schedule a consultation at 615-321-8881.

-How long is SMILE recovery?
+How long is ZEISS SMILE recovery?

-Following your SMILE procedure, you will need to have someone take you home.
+Following your ZEISS SMILE procedure, you will need to have someone take you home.
 You will be given eye drops to administer for a period of time after surgery.
 Blurry vision should fade after a few days as your eyes heal.
 You should be able to return to your daily tasks after one to two days of recovery.

-Is SMILE surgery painful?
+Is ZEISS SMILE surgery painful?

-Patients will be awake during SMILE surgery.
+Patients will be awake during ZEISS SMILE surgery.
 Numbing eye drops will be administered, so that the patient will not feel any pain or discomfort during the procedure.

 To learn more about your vision options, attend our ute.
 Attend our FREE Online Vision Seminar Tuesdays at 6:45 p.m.
 CST.